mandi1120/clinical_nlp/README.md

     1. Load the model
     2. Remove spaces, punctuation, and stop words from the text
     3. Count lemma frequency and identify top 5 lemmas
-    4. Count lemmas and calculate a score for each sentence
+    4. Count lemmas in each sentence and calculate a score
     5. Create a histogram to visualize sentence score frequency
     6. Set a cutpoint score based on histogram
     7. Re-run steps 3 and 4, then add sentences with scores above the cutpoint to a new summary list